Thanks to good roads and a well-integrated transport system, getting around Singapore is generally stress-free.

 The city-state is pedestrian-friendly, most streets have paved sidewalks, and crossing even the busiest of roads is easy to do via overhead bridges, underpasses and crosswalks.

 Between bus routes and Mass Rapid Transit (MRT) lines, commuters can get just about anywhere they need to go, and cabs and ride-hailing services are abundant and inexpensive.

 Public transport in Singapore

 Expats who plan on using public transport regularly should consider buying a rechargeable EZ-Link card, which can be used on public buses, train services, taxis and a number of other services throughout Singapore.
 The EZ-Link app can be used to recharge your card, among other things.
 More information can be found on the EZ-Link website.

-The MRT in Singapore is clean and air-conditioned, and serves more than 100 stations throughout the city-state.
+The MRT in Singapore is clean, air-conditioned and serves more than 130 stations throughout the city-state.
 MRT trains typically run from 5.30am to midnight, arriving every two to three minutes during peak times and every five to seven minutes during off-peak periods.